IgorTimofeev/MineOS/README.md

 ## How to install?

-The easiest way is to use default **pastebin** script.
+The easiest way is to use default **wget** script.
 Insert an OpenOS floppy disk to computer, insert an Internet Card, turn computer on and type the following to console to install MineOS:

-	pastebin run 0nM5b1jU
+	wget -f https://raw.githubusercontent.com/IgorTimofeev/MineOS/master/Installer/BIOS.lua /tmp/bios.lua && flash -q /tmp/bios.lua && reboot

 You can paste it to console using middle mouse button or insert key (by default).
-If for some reason the pastebin method isn't available to you (for example, it's blacklisted on game server or blocked by Internet provider), use alternative command to download the installer directly from the Github page:

-	wget -f https://raw.githubusercontent.com/IgorTimofeev/MineOS/master/Installer/BIOS.lua /tmp/bios.lua && flash -q /tmp/bios.lua && reboot

 After a moment, a nice system installer will be shown.
 You will be prompted to select your preferred language, boot volume (can be formatted if needed), create a user profile and customize some settings

 ## How to create applications and work with API?